espfrant/Fastify-API/README.md

 # CRUD API with Fastify
- Create API template with Fastify
+ Create CRUD-API template with Fastify

 ## Installation